sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter4/resource_management.md

     return []
 ```

-We use function `ep_rule_action1` to represent the action of rule on the right side router.
+We use the function `ep_rule_action1` to represent the action of the rule on the right side router.
 Two selected memories from
-the condition function are allocated to a new instance of `BBPSSW` protocol.
+the condition function are allocated to a new instance of the `BBPSSW` protocol.
 The names of two entangled memories on the
 left router are used as the arguments of the request function `ep_req_func`.
-The requeset function will use names of
+The requeset function will use the names of
 memories to construct a `BBPSSW` protocol on the left router.

 ```python